Anonymous HIV Test in Singapore

 How can I avoid becoming infected?

 The best way to eliminate the risk of getting infected with HIV is to avoid activities that would allow the virus to be passed to you.
-By following these suggestions, you will lower your risk of getting HIV:

 The only 100 % certain way to avoid infection through sex is to have sex with an uninfected partner or to abstain.

 If you are not certain that your sex partner is uninfected, you should use a latex condom correctly every time you have sex.

 The most effective way to prevent HIV infection is to remain faithful to one’s